-FORM 51-102F1 MANAGEMENT DISCUSSION AND ANALYSIS YEAR ENDED AUGUST 31, 2016
+FORM 51-102F1 MANAGEMENT DISCUSSION AND ANALYSIS THREE MONTH PERIOD ENDED NOVEMBER 30, 2016

-The following management discussion and analysis for NV Gold Corporation ("the Company") is prepared as of December 13, 2016 and should be read together with the audited consolidated financial statements for year ended August 31, 2016 and related notes attached thereto (financial statements), which were prepared in accordance with the International Financial Reporting Standards ("IFRS").
+The following management discussion and analysis for NV Gold Corporation ("the Company") is prepared as of January 13, 2017 and should be read together with the unaudited condensed consolidated interim financial statements for the three month period ended November 30, 2016 and related notes attached thereto (financial statements), which were prepared in accordance with the International Financial Reporting Standards ("IFRS").
+The reader should also refer to the Company's audited consolidated financial statements and accompanying notes for the year ended August 31, 2016.